PrivacyTestDriver/phishphillet/docs/_posts/2023-03-10-renew-a-phish.md

 - The email address is a dead giveaway, specially if you glance *but do not download* the attached "invoice" showing the GeekSquad logo.
-GeekSquad has its own domain and would never use an email address whose username looks like the output of a cat walking on the keyboard.
+GeekSquad has its own domain and would never use a gmail address, specially one with what seems to be someone's name.
 - The `Subject:` of the email is classic for this kind of email.

 The clever touch is that they made the invoice a jpg file instead of the